Prensilia-srl/mia_hand_ros_pkgs-release/mia_hand_ros_control/README.md

           tc_type:                default="vel"          doc="type of trajectory controller to launch.
 Values: vel, pos" robotNamespace          default="mia_hand_hw"  doc="Namespace of the robot"

+      NB: to use this command it may be needed to manually install the ros pkg rqt_joint_trajectory_controller.

   - to launch the control loop (frequency 100Hz) with a traj controller (velocity traj controller as default) and the RVIZ Moveit GUI, attaching the Mia hand at COM 0 (default):

         roslaunch mia_hand_bringup mia_hand_hw_moveit.launch